-This mechanism is responsible for associating Assets with Forms and Widgets, as described in Django docs.
+This mechanism is responsible for associating Assets with Forms and Widgets.
 If you read the documentation for this, it seems pretty odd, that defining a class inside a

 BaseModelAdmin use the metaclass directly, It’s also used in forms (as they also might require additional media assets for rendering) – they have some additional meta behavior though, which will get covered next.

 DeclarativeFieldsMetaclass, ModelFormMetaclass, Form, ModelForm

 The purpose of those metaclasses is to gather all attributes which are subclasses of Field class (if you ever created a Django form, you are probably familiar with the declarative DSL used there) into declaredfields, and basefields attributes.
 The logic for gathering differs for

 ModelForm (in model forms, the field information is also gathered from the

 inner class Meta, in a manner similar to media assets) – but it’s still a pretty basic attributes traversal.

 It’s interesting that the Form and ModelForm classes are actually empty:

 They exist, so that application developers do not have to declare metaclass usage themselves.
 The handling of the logic related to fields is done by plain classes –

 BaseModelForm, which have no idea how the fields were created in the first place – which is a nice example of separation of